rng-guy/NFSMWBartender/APPENDIX.md

 * The helicopter will also spawn in "COOLDOWN" mode by default.

-* The helicopter uses whatever AirSupportStrategy you set in VltEd.
+* The helicopter uses whatever HeliStrategy you set in VltEd.

 * Only one helicopter will ever be active at any given time.
 This is a game limitation; you could technically spawn more, but they would count as cars and behave very oddly.